SunPowered/marathon/doc/marathon.md

 This will save .pdb files in the `output_dir/mymol/` directory corresponding to each rotation iteration

+By default, the iterations are simply numbered incrementally from 1.
+If more detailed iteration names are required, the `-d` or `--detailed` flags are available which will save the filenames in a more detailed manner stating the exact rotation matrix on each branch that was applied for that iteration, this takes a form [B?R?], where '?' are the branch number and roation number, accordingly.

+The script can optionally calculate the root mean square distance for each iteration.
+This is done by calling the `-r` or `--rmsd` flags during program execution.
+This will create a file 'rmsd.txt' in the output directory and append the iteration name and rmsd for that iteration.
+The script `min_rmsd.py` can read this file to output the iterations with the minimum values.

 For a full description of all options available from the command line, type::

 	python marathon.py --help